sarahgoh97/main/collated/functional/sarahgoh97.md

     }

     /**
-     * Adding prisoner to cellmap once exceptions cleared
+     * Adding prisoner to CellMap once exceptions cleared
-     * @param prisoner is the correct person without requiring editting
+     * @param prisoner is the correct person without requiring editing
      * @param cellAddress is the String corresponding to the cell shown on map */ public void addPrisonerToCellPermitted(Person prisoner, String cellAddress) {